clojure/java.jdbc/README.md

 Copyright and License
 ========================================

-Copyright (c) Stuart Sierra, 2012.
+Copyright (c) Stephen Gilardi, Sean Corfield, 2011-2012.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.